JKU-ICG/AOS/LFR/README.md

 ## Detailed usage

-Please take a look at `LFR/src/main.cpp` file in the repository for how to use it.
+Please take a look at `./src/main.cpp` file in the repository for how to use it.

 ## ToDos/Wishlist

-Some of the features that will be nice to have `../README.md`.
+Some of the features that will be nice to have or are on our agenda for implementation:

 - [ ] support for masking / alpha channels (e.g., to remove FLIR watermark)
 - [ ] render with RGB
-- [ ] display the satelite image on the ground
+- [ ] optionally display the satelite image on the ground
+- [ ] show a wireframe of the digital elevation model
 - [ ] check if float32 ifdef is working on the Raspberry Pi
 - [ ] command line arguments: https://github.com/CLIUtils/CLI11#install
 - [ ] OBJ loading: https://github.com/tinyobjloader/tinyobjloader or keep Assimp